 'Rompan Todo' Explores A Turbulent History Of Latin America Through Rock Music

 In the 1960s, as rock and roll became America's most popular music, the genre also began to take hold in countries like Argentina, Mexico and Chile.
-Netflix's new six-part documentary series, Break Everything: The History of Rock in Latin America, explores the music from the '60s to the present.
+Netflix's new six-part documentary series, Break It All: The History of Rock in Latin America, explores the music from the '60s to the present.

 "In many many ways, we're not telling the story of rock in Latin America but we're telling the story of Latin America, through the point of view of rock," series creator Nicolás Entel says.